This article is more than 4 years old

 The UK's world-leading transnational education offer is based on quality.
 Douglas Blackstock hopes that intra-UK divergence won't put this reputation at risk.

-Douglas Blackstock recently retired as the CEO of the Quality Assurance Agency for Higher Education
+Douglas Blackstock is President of the European Association for Quality Assurance in Higher Education (ENQA)

 In recent weeks I have turned a substantial proportion of my time to engagement with my counterparts and institutions across the world – doing so on behalf of the 260 plus universities, colleges and other providers across the UK who make up the membership of the Quality Assurance Agency for Higher Education (QAA).